Why Vegas believes Alabama is historically great

 Even Alabama's weakness in year's past doesn't seem to be an issue this season.

-"Playing up-tempo teams was always their weakness.
+"Playing uptempo teams was always their weakness.
 The big test was going to be Ole Miss," Salmons said.
 "The one thing Ole Miss does is score points.
 They scored on the first play of the game and never scored another point.
 And that, to me, is the most impressive thing I've seen this year."

 Alabama beat the Rebels 62-7 on Sept.
 15.